amethyst/specs/book/src/01_intro.md

 struct Entity(u32, Generation);
 ```

-where the first field is the id and the second one a generation, used to validate
+where the first field is the id and the second one is the generation, used to validate
 if the entity hasn't been deleted.
 The components are stored separately, which
 also has the advantage of being more cache efficient.

+Another way you can think of an entity is that it just
+groups together a group of components.
+We'll see how this works
+in practice later - it allows us to just pick sets of components
+which include both `A` and `B`.

 ## Where to use an ECS?

 In case you were looking for a general-purpose library for doing it
-the data-oriented way, I have to disappoint you; it's not.
+the data-oriented way, I have to disappoint you; there is none.
 ECS libraries are best-suited for creating games; in fact, I've never
 heard of anybody using an ECS for something else.